MaWiMa/CCS/en/Changing_Canadian_Schools-027.md

 traditional special education system change.
 The increasing demand from parents has been evident in every province and territory and the concerns that have created the demand have been consistent.
-Parents' demand for integrated education stems from a vision for their children's future which they only see realized in a regular class with non-disabled peers.
+Parents´ demand for integrated education stems from a vision for their children´s future which they only see realized in a regular class with non-disabled peers.
 > *At a meeting for parents of special needs children, we were asked, "What is your dream for your chi1d?"
 I never